Raad-Meryan/EmployeeManagementSystemAssignment/README.md

 ### 2. Application Configuration

 - Open `appsettings.json`.
-- Update the `"Default"` connection string to match your local SQL Server instance.
+- Update the `"Default"` connection string to match your local SQL Server instance if needed, but it is already be the same if you run the `EmployeeDB_FullScript.sql` which already have the same connection string in the appsettings so no need to do that, but it is better to double check.

 ### 3. Build and Run